ZewoGraveyard/Development/README.md

 ## Support

-If you have **any** trouble create a Github [issue](https://github.com/QuarkX/Quark/issues/new).
+If you have **any** trouble create a Github [issue](https://github.com/QuarkX/Quark/issues/new) and we'll do everything we can to help you.
 When stating your issue be sure to add enough details and reproduction steps so we can help you faster.
 If you prefer you can join our [Slack](http://slack.zewo.io) and go to the **#help** channel too.

 ## Community

 [![Slack][slack-image]][slack-url]

-We have an amazing community.
+We have an amazing community of open and welcoming developers.
 Join us on [Slack](http://slack.zewo.io) to get to know us!

 ## Contribution